Desk with calculator, filing cabinets and bookkeeping notebook

-• In 2026, prices range from $200 to $500 per month for a small business, or from $100 to $150 per hour for a professional.
+• In 2026, prices range from $200 to $500/month for an SME, or from $100 to $150/hour for a professional.

 What is bookkeeping?

-Definition and Role in the Company
+Definition and role in the company

-Single-entry accounting vs. double-entry accounting
+Single-entry vs. double-entry accounting

-Invoices, calculator, and laptop for bookkeeping
+Invoices, calculator and laptop for bookkeeping

 Photo by Giorgio Tomassetti on Unsplash

-Legal Requirements for Bookkeeping in Quebec
+Legal obligations of bookkeeping in Quebec

 Document retention periods